microsoft/onnxruntime/docs/performance/tune-performance.md

 ONNX Runtime provides high performance across a range of hardware options through its [Execution Providers interface](../execution-providers) for different execution environments.

-Along with this flexibility comes decisions for tuning and usage.
+Along with this flexibility come decisions for tuning and usage.
 For each model running with each execution provider, there are settings that can be tuned (e.g. thread number, wait policy, etc) to improve performance.

 This document covers basic tools and knobs that can be leveraged to find the best performance for your model and hardware.